Partners, Am I Right?

 "Partners, Am I Right?" is the fourth episode of the American television miniseries Hawkeye, based on Marvel Comics featuring the characters Clint Barton / Hawkeye and Kate Bishop.
 The episode follows Barton working with Bishop to learn more about a conspiracy.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-It was written by Heather Quinn and Erin Cancino and directed by Bert & Bertie.
+It was written by Heather Quinn and Erin Cancino and directed by Bert and Bertie.

 Jeremy Renner reprises his role as Clint Barton from the film series, with Hailee Steinfeld joining him as Kate Bishop.
 Florence Pugh, Tony Dalton, Alaqua Cox, Fra Fee, Linda Cardellini, and Vera Farmiga also star.
-Bert & Bertie joined the series in July 2020.
+Bert and Bertie joined the series in July 2020.
 Filming took place in New York City, with additional filming and soundstage work occurring in Atlanta, Georgia.

 "Partners, Am I Right?" was released on Disney+ on December 8, 2021.
 Critics praised the episode for its chemistry and performances of Renner and Steinfeld, though like its previous episodes many felt that it was slow at times.

 Plot

 After Kate Bishop is locked out of her mother Eleanor's laptop and Jack Duquesne threatens Clint Barton with the vigilante Ronin's sword, Barton defuses the situation by Eleanor and Duquesne recognizing him as an Avenger.
-Eleanor requests Barton to keep Bishop out of the Tracksuit Mafia investigation and later contacts an unknown person to inform them about the situation.
-With the help of his wife Laura, Barton secretly recovers his sword and discovers that Duquesne is the CEO of Sloan Limited, a shell corporation that launders money for the Tracksuit Mafia, while Bishop deduces that Barton was Ronin.
+Eleanor requests Barton to keep Kate out of the Tracksuit Mafia investigation and later contacts an unknown person to inform them about the situation.
+With the help of his wife Laura, Barton secretly recovers his sword and discovers that Duquesne is the CEO of Sloan Limited, a shell corporation that launders money for the Tracksuit Mafia, while Kate deduces that Barton was Ronin.

-Barton locates second-in-command Kazi Kazimierzcak and asks him to talk Lopez out of her vendetta against Ronin while Bishop enlists a group of LARPers in retrieving Barton's trick arrows.
+Barton locates second-in-command Kazi Kazimierczak and asks him to talk Maya Lopez out of her vendetta against Ronin while Kate enlists a group of LARPers in retrieving Barton's trick arrows.
 Afterwards, Laura informs Barton that the watch stolen by the Tracksuit Mafia is sending out tracking signals from an apartment building.
-Barton and Bishop go to retrieve it, but find it in Lopez's apartment, where she also keeps notes on Barton and his family.
-Lopez attacks Bishop while Barton is ambushed by a masked assassin.
+Barton and Kate go to retrieve it, but find it in Maya's apartment, where she also keeps notes on Barton and his family.
+Maya attacks Kate while Barton is ambushed by a masked assassin.

-A fight ensues between the four combatants, with Bishop injuring Lopez, which forces her to retreat, while Barton's unmasking of his assassin is revealed to be Yelena Belova, who escapes.
-Barton decides that he cannot keep putting Bishop in danger and breaks off their partnership.
+A fight ensues between the four combatants, with Kate injuring Maya, which forces her to retreat, while Barton's unmasking of his assassin is revealed to be Yelena Belova, who escapes.
+Barton decides that he cannot keep putting Kate in danger and breaks off their partnership.